Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Annealing of Leakage Current

-Additionally, it is visible that a higher fluence not necessarily means a higher damage parameter and the extracted values vary for different thicknesses despite the volume normalization.
+Additionally, while the $\alpha$ values are not fully in agreement for all sensors, there is no clear fluence dependence as expected.
+The extracted values seem to vary for different thicknesses despite the volume normalization, with higher values for lower thicknesses.
 This is again influenced by the usage of a fixed voltage instead of taking the leakage current at the depletion voltage.

 Figure~\ref{Fig:Leakage} shows that the lower the annealing temperature, the longer the annealing times.
-To get a rough idea of the temperature dependence, the leakage current is scaled to the time scale of the $60^\circ$C annealing to extract scaling factors, as exemplary shown in Figure~\ref{fig:leak_timescaled}.
+To get a rough idea of the temperature dependence, the annealing times of the lower annealing temperatures are scaled until the course of the leakage current agrees best with the current measured at $60^\circ$C annealing.
+This was done only as an estimation by eye, the scaling factors (divisors) found to fit best for each temperature are written in the legend of Figure~\ref{fig:leak_timescaled}.
 By plotting these scaling factors versus temperature and fitting an equation of the form

 predictions at other temperatures can be made, as shown in Figure~\ref{fig:Scaling_leak}.